iamarbabkhan/aws_notes/aws_services.md

 its a container orchestration service provided by aws.
 - its only restricted to aws
 - AWS Fargate is a serverless compute engine for containers

+### Aws Elastic Kubernetes Service (EKS)
+Aws Eks is a fully managed kubernetes service.
+Eks is a control Plane